-The projects have not been taken forward during the 13th Programme due to resource constraints.
+The projects have not been taken forward previously due to resource constraints.
 While we do not currently have firm timetables for this work, we will commence the projects as soon as we can.

 Important note for applicants to the Property, Family and Trust Law team